 - Installed a new mirror

-Adding a bathroom to an existing space costs upwards of $8,000 on average nationally, depending on size of the new bathroom.
+Adding a bathroom to an existing space costs upwards of $8,000, depending on size of the new bathroom.
 Material and appliance costs can easily add up when building a new bathroom, so be sure to estimate the cost of every appliance you plan to include in the space.

 Another major expense for new bathroom renovations is plumbing.
 Installing a new toilet, sink, bathtub or walk-in shower will incur plumbing costs on top of your material and labor costs.
 Plumbers with the necessary know-how or trained general contractors must install new pipes, valves and the appropriate drainage systems.